Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 Indiana Stats and Trends

-- Indiana has two wins against the spread in 11 games this season.
+- Indiana has two wins against the spread in 11 games this year.

-- The Hoosiers have been underdogs by 15 points or more two times this year and have not covered the spread once.
+- The Hoosiers have yet to cover the spread this year when underdogs by 15 points or more.

-- Indiana's games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Indiana's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- When Indiana records more than 21.7 points, it is 2-2 against the spread and 2-2 overall.
+- Indiana is 2-2 against the spread and 2-2 overall in games when it puts up more than 21.7 points.

-- Indiana is 1-2 against the spread and 1-2 overall when the team churns out over 354.1 yards.
+- Indiana is 1-2 against the spread and 1-2 overall when the team picks up over 354.1 yards.

-- The Hoosiers have turned the ball over six more times (21 total) than the Boilermakers have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.